Immutable Log Storage as a Service on Private and Public Blockchains

-From practical perspective, if LCaaS workload deals with sensitive data, where the processing time is critical, one may setup an alerting mechanism that will notify stakeholders of such events.
+From practical perspective, if LCaaS workload deals with sensitive data, one may setup an alerting mechanism that will notify stakeholders of such events.

-Can we extrapolate the results of test cases executed on the Ethereum test network to the production one?
-Our tests show the overall feasibility of the approach: the smart contract required to submit an SB is low enough ($\approx$335K units of gas, as shown in Figure~\ref{fig:3}) to fit into an Ethereum block (i.e., it can be executed on the production network).
+Our tests show the overall feasibility of the approach: the smart contract required to submit an SB is low enough ($\approx$335K units of gas, as shown in a sample SB submission~\cite{RopstenT14:online}) to fit into an Ethereum block (i.e., it can be executed on the production network).
 We also know that the production Ethereum network is scalable (currently handling $\approx$1.2 million transactions per day~\cite{Ethereum42:online}).
 Thus, adding hundreds or thousands of SB submissions per day will not saturate the network.

 The processing time is strongly driven by gas prices on the production network, as shown empirically by~\cite{ETHGasSt50:online}.
 We will further discuss gas prices and their effect on the cost of ownership in Section~\ref{sec:disc_eth}--onward.